Changsha Guangdong, China Travel Guide

 Smoked Tofu with Pork.
 A common, flavorful, spicy stir-fry with thinly sliced smoked tofu and pork.

 Cured/Smoked Pork.
-A Hunan specialty, air-dried and smoked for distinct flavorful and smoky flavor, used in many dishes.
+A Hunan specialty, air-dried and smoked for unique flavorful and smoky flavor, used in many dishes.

 Luxury hotels (Niccolo, Grand Hyatt) offer refined Hunan, Cantonese, or international fine dining.
 Upscale local restaurants focus on elevated Hunan cuisine.